emax-77/OpenMeteo-to-MySQL-PythonOnlyVersion/README.md

-***this is simplified (beginners friendly) version of my Flask app: OpenMeteo-to-MySQL***
+***this is simplified (beginners friendly) version of my Flask app: https://github.com/emax-77/OpenMeteo-to-MySQL***

-# Python script that uses Open-Meteo API to collect data, stores it in a MySQL database and displays it in a table.
+# Python code that collects data from the Open-Meteo API, stores it in a MySQL database, and displays it in a table.

 ## Data for my GPS coordinates, you can change the coordinates in the script to get the weather data for your location.